Credit for Nationally-Recognized Exams for Undergraduate Students: Twin Cities, Crookston, Morris, Rochester

 FREQUENTLY ASKED QUESTIONS

-On the Twin Cities, Duluth, Crookston, and Rochester campuses, the minimum standard to receive credit for a nationally-recognized exam is determined by the appropriate academic department or unit.
+On the Twin Cities, Duluth, Crookston, and Rochester campuses, the minimum standard to receive credit for a nationally recognized exam is determined by the appropriate academic department or unit.
 On the Morris campus, the Scholastic Committee determines the minimum standard.
+On the Crookston Campus, the academic department recommends the minimum standard to the Standards and Policy Committee, which then recommends to the Faculty Assembly for final approval.

 - When are the credits for AP and IB exams awarded?